typicalHuman/CyberConsole/README.md

 ![](https://img.shields.io/badge/.NET-v.4.6.1-green.svg?style=flat-square&logo=nuget&logoColor=blue&link=https://www.nuget.org/packages/CyberpunkConsole)

 ## Info
-CyberpunkConsole is based on [AvalonEdit](http://avalonedit.net/).
-It has several standard commands for primitive work, but the primary feature of console is - **dynamically changing commands composition**.
-You can add and delete your own commands with **add_cmnd** and **rm_cmnd** commands.
-Commands build includes all *WPF* references + references to CyberpunkConsole libraries.
-You also can add yours dlls to project and it will be concluded in the **Module**.
+The CyberpunkConsole is based on [AvalonEdit](http://avalonedit.net/).
+It has several standard commands for primitive operations, but the primary feature of the console is - **dynamically changing commands composition**.
+You can add and delete your own commands with the **add_cmnd** and **rm_cmnd** commands.
+The commands build includes all *WPF* references + references to CyberpunkConsole libraries.
+You also can add your dlls to the project and it will be concluded in the **Module**.

 ### Template
 ```csharp